 - The frequency of the expert commission meetings depends on the quantity of submitted grant applications and the available budget.
 In general, they take place twice per year.

 Next meeting of the expert commission

-- The next meeting takes place on Thursday, 11th of June 2020
+- The next meeting takes place in November 2020

 - The deadline line for submitting an application is the 30th of September 2020